 While it is true that many mobile food concepts are well-planned and lucrative, the prevailing reality of a gourmet food truck business is that it is very hard work, and there is a greater chance of failure than there is of success.
 It is too early to tell in the mobile food industry, but if the same facts apply to mobile eateries as they do with brick and mortar restaurants, more than one quarter of all startup restaurants fail within the first two years in business.

 It is essential that you educate yourself about the industry and understand every aspect of mobile restaurant ownership and operation before getting in too deep.
-The real estate louisville ky is based on that.
-Take time to talk to those who have made it in the industry, and take notice of the things that seem to work for other owners, and ask yourself a few simple questions to determine if a food truck business is right for you.
+Take time to talk to those who have made it in the industry, and take notice of the things that seem to work for other owners, and ask yourself these simple questions to determine if owning a food truck business is right for you.

 Are You a Good Financial Manager?

 One of the most important things to consider in owning a food truck is financial preparation.
 Many prospective owners take out loans or join up with partners to help fund their enterprises, but just as many individuals pull a chunk of the required start-up capital from their personal funds.
 It is vitally important to have your personal finances under control before jumping into such a risky enterprise.

 - Start-up capital.
 Opening a food truck does not cost as much as a brick and mortar establishment, however it can take a significant amount of money.
 Make sure you either have the start-up funding or are able to acquire enough of it to turn your idea into a business.

 - Credit card debt.
 You are not ready to open a mobile food business if you are up to your ears in credit card debt.
 Lots of debt may point to lack of responsibility or insufficient back-up funds to open a mobile restaurant.
 This problem is only amplified if you have had late payments or repossessions in the past.